 Train accidents are often devastating and result in severe injuries.
 Given the extreme weight and speed of trains, it is no wonder accidents involving trains and cars can be physically damaging.
 Trains are vital to the economy here in the United States, reliably transporting cargo across the nation.
 Depending on where you live, trains may be a regular part of your cityscape, whereas others may only notice trains during cross-country trips.

 Regardless, train accidents can be very destructive and pose a serious threat to innocent motorists and pedestrians.
 According to the U.S. Department of Transportation, there are nearly 6,000 train-car accidents every year in the United States.
 The majority of these accidents take place at railroad crossings and result in about 600 deaths and more than 23,000 injuries.
 If you are the victim of a train accident, you need an experienced Los Angeles train accident attorney.
 The railroad accident lawyers at Wilshire Law Firm can help you understand your case and ensure those liable for your injuries are held accountable.
 Our personal injury lawyers can advise you of any legal options you have for securing compensation for the medical expenses, property, damages, and suffering you incur.
+Call (800) 501-3011 for a FREE case consultation.

 Types of Train Accident Injuries